compas-dev/compas_fab/docs/examples/02_description_models/03_targets.rst

 The :class:`compas_fab.robots.ConfigurationTarget` class is used to specify a target based on a specific robot configuration (joint values).
-For example, it can be used to move the robot to a taught position aquired by jogging.
+For example, it can be used to move the robot to a taught position acquired by jogging.
 Typically, the ConfigurationTarget should have the same number of joints as the planning group of the robot.
 However, it is possible to specify a subset of the joints, in which case the remaining joints are left unspecified.